lingocoder/mrJar.wizard/README.md

 ## Building Modular Java Applications with the ***mrJar*** Gradle Plugin

-This project demonstrates the ease with which you can build and run a fairly complex module-based application with the help of [*the **mrJar** plugin*](http://bit.ly/mrJar.com).
+This project demonstrates the ease with which you can build and run a relatively complex module-based application with the help of [*the **mrJar** plugin*](http://bit.ly/mrJar.com).
 It was ported from [*an already existing project*](http://bit.ly/akudRepo) that uses a different Java module plugin.

 ### Prerequisites